 Tarot Spreads & Exercises for Beginners

-I have a variety of YouTube videos, such as learning “How to read the Tarot intuitively” and “Getting started with the Tarot.”
-I recommend checking these videos out as believe these will be very helpful to you as a beginner Tarot reader.
+Firstly, you may want to check out my variety of YouTube videos, such as learning “How to read the Tarot intuitively” and “Getting started with the Tarot.”
+Add them to your watchlist as believe these will be very helpful to you as a beginner Tarot reader.

 Now, you might be wondering what the next step is on your Tarot journey.
 Questions might be floating around in your mind like…

-That's what I’m going to answer for you.
+That's what I’m going to answer for you in todays post about Tarot Spreads and Exercises for Beginners!

 The first thing I’m going to suggest that you do is something called a daily draw.